-- Fundamental research on taxonomy, on fish biology/genetics, on fish population modelling - Practical research on fishing techniques, on fishing vessels, on fish mortality per fishing techniques, on fish catch monitoring (developing statistical models depending on fishing type), on stock assessment
+- Fundamental research on taxonomy, on fish biology/genetics, on fish population modelling - Practical research on fishing techniques, on fishing vessels, fish mortality per fishing techniques, fish catch monitoring (developing statistical models depending on fishing type), and stock assessment

 Fundamental research usually feeds practical research.
 Research is built on a common scheme of setting a problem, identifying experiment to collect raw data on the problem, defining model to exploit data and compute statistics with the collected data to provide assessment of the problem solution.
-High volume of raw data is collected, important computing resource could be needed (population model computing for instance) and limited numbers of statistics are produced.
+High volume of raw data is collected, important computing resources could be needed (population model computing for instance) and limited numbers of statistics are produced.

 In Marine Research Institutes tools and processing capacities needs vary from one research department to another.
 Mostly, ad-hoc solutions are developed under regular programmes or projects funds.
-There is a common use of open-source solutions (R for statistical processing, postgreSQL42 for DBMS).
-IT activities outsourcing could be a source of revenue.
+There is a common use of open-source solutions (R for statistical processing, postgreSQL43 for DBMS).
+Outsourcing of IT activities could be a source of revenue.

 Research is mostly conducted using "homemade" tools (using R for statistical processing) and local infrastructure.
-In certain cases (like IRD in France), IT is now considered not being part of the research institute core competencies and is outsourced.
+In certain cases (like IRD in France), IT is now not considered to be part of the research institute core competencies and is outsourced.